6.1 Implications arising from significance

 6.3 Statutory and legislative requirements

-The Commonwealth Department of the Environment and Energy has determined these principles as essential for guidance in managing heritage properties.
+The Commonwealth Department of Agriculture, Water and the Environment has determined these principles as essential for guidance in managing heritage properties.

 As the custodian of many iconic sites, AMSA has long recognised the importance of preserving their cultural heritage.

 The strategy derives from the AMSA Corporate Plan and achievements are reported through the AMSA Annual Report.
-The 2018-19 AMSA Annual report can be found online.f
+The 2018-19 AMSA Annual Report can be found online.46

-Part 5 of the Act outlines AMSA’s power to establish, maintain and inspect marine aids to navigation (such as the Montague Island Lighthouse).
+Part 5 of the Act outlines AMSA’s power to establish, maintain and inspect marine aids to navigation (such as Goods Island Lighthouse).